uml-ubicomp-2016-spring/ubicomp16-MYOControl/README.md

 b) Use the Myo given by professor to control the functionality of Photo Gallery App - to be completed by Siddhant Jaiswal

+Saurabh-Code has been update for Gallery provided by Saurabh.

+Siddhant - was able to succesfully connect myo with MYO Music App to control Spotify Music.

+Myo Music App is provided by Thalmic Apps on their website, Installed this App to Familiarize myself with Myo connection with Android app and the interface (as uptil now had used Myo to connect with desktop applications only)